rulewis/journey-optimizer.en/help/using/suppression-list.md

 If you continue sending to these addresses, it may affect your delivery rates, because it tells ISPs that you may not be following email address list maintenance best practices, and therefore may not be a trustworthy sender.

+### Spam complaints {#spam-complaints}

+The suppression list collects email addresses that mark your message as spam.
+For example, if someone writes to a customer service requesting to never receive mail again from you, the email address of that person will be suppressed across your instance and you won't be able to deliver to that address anymore.

+Sending to recipients after they submit a spam complaint may have a huge impact on your sending reputation, because it informs ISPs that you may send unwanted emails and may not listen to your recipients.

+This could lead to your IP address or sending domain being blocked, which can be avoided with these addresses being on the suppression list.

+### Unsubscriptions {#unsubscriptions}

+Every email sent to recipients must include an unsubscribe link.
+Upon clicking this link, if a recipient confirms [opting out](../consent.md), the corresponding email address is immediately sent to the suppression list.
+This user must not receive communication from your brand until subscribed again.

 <!--MOVED to Configuration/Retries section